Can’t make it to Philly? Here’s an authentic Philly cheesesteak recipe instead.

 For those who can’t make it to Philly — or just want to make the best Philly steak sandwich ever — here’s an authentic Philly cheesesteak recipe that takes you step by step and covers everything, from fried onions to the right cheese and more.

 When Were Cheesesteaks Invented?
 What is the original Cheesesteak Sandwich?

-What Makes a Real, Authentic Philly Cheesesteak?
+What Makes a Real, Authentic Philly Cheesesteak Recipe?

 There are a lot of bad meat and cheese sandwiches out there, purporting to be real Philly cheesesteaks.
-An authentic Philly cheesesteak consists of:
+An authentic Philly cheesesteak recipe consists of:

 What Goes on a Cheesesteak Sandwich?

-Along with the meat, American, soft provolone, and Cheese Whiz are the only acceptable cheese options.
-Cheesesteaks should never, ever come with lettuce, tomato or any other cheese.
+Authentic cheesesteaks should never, ever come with lettuce, tomato or any other cheese.
 Tomato sauce is acceptable as well; this makes your cheesesteak a pizza steak.

 How Do You Make an Authentic Philly Cheesesteak Sandwich?